Northern lights – Energy from out of space pouring in

 It was literally out of this world.
 It filled the whole sky, and went on for hours on end.
 You just didn’t know where to look next out of sheer excitement and ecstasy.
 In the middle of all this extravaganza, even a heart-shaped northern light showed up in the sky.

-It’s mind-boggling to realise that the northern lights actually make the Earth’s magnetic field visible to the naked eye.
+It’s mind-boggling to realise that northern lights actually make the Earth’s magnetic field visible to the naked eye!

 Filling up the sky!